bank8426/try-next-nextauth-tailwind-sanity-sentry/README.md

 ## <a name="introduction">Introduction</a>

-Web application for a startup directory platform using Next.js with Github authentication, search functionality for pitches by category/title/author.
+Web application for a startup directory platform using Next.js with GitHub authentication, search functionality for pitches by category/title/author.

-Just want to learn more about Next.js 15's features and Auth.js.
+I just want to learn more about the features of Next.js 15 and Auth.js.

 ## <a name="demo">Demo</a>